-- Out of all social media platforms Instagram has proved to be one of the best and most engaged on social channel for businesses.
+- Out of all social media platforms, Instagram has proved to be one of the best and most effective for audience engagement out of all social channel for businesses.

-- Learn the different types of Insta ads, how to set goals and track the ROI of your advertising campaign.
+- So here's our Instagram 101 to get started with advertising on the 'gram: Learn the different types of Insta ads, how to set goals and track the ROI of your advertising campaign.

 Here’s the secret about Instagram – it’s massively underutilised by most brands because either they just don’t understand it or they’ve not cracked the formula for success.